TEXAS EDUCATION TODAY:

 Total – 26%

 Healthcare is not a privilege, but a right.
+That's why we must expand Medicaid in Texas.

 You have the right to feel secure knowing you don’t have to choose between paying the mortgage or paying medical bills.